Spectroscopic signatures of emergent elementary excitations in a kinetically constrained long-range interacting two-dimensional spin system: Reduced Hilbert space and coordinates

-\twocolumngrid {A\arabic{equation}} {A\arabic{figure}} {A\arabic{table}} \textit{Reduced Hilbert space and coordinates.---} A chain of Rydberg atoms, i.e. a many-body state in the reduced Hilbert space $\mathcal H_{(\leftrightarrow,\updownarrow)}$, can be uniquely specified by four coordinates $(c_x,r_x,c_y,r_y)$.
+A chain of Rydberg atoms, i.e. a many-body state in the reduced Hilbert space $\mathcal H_{(\leftrightarrow,\updownarrow)}$, can be uniquely specified by four coordinates $(c_x,r_x,c_y,r_y)$.
 The relative coordinates $(r_x,r_y)$ encode the length of the chain in the horizontal and vertical directions, respectively.
 For open boundary conditions, $r_k$ is an integer in the range 1,\,\dots,\,$N_k$ for $k \in \{x,y\}$.
 Note, that vertical chains ($r_y \ge 2$) have a width of one atom in the horizontal direction ($r_x = 1$), and vice versa for horizontal chains.
 Accordingly, we impose

 The remaining coordinates $\mathbf c = (c_x,c_y)$ denote the center of the chain on the two-dimensional lattice.
 For chains of odd length, this center coincides with a lattice site, whereas for even chain lengths it lies halfway between two neighboring lattice sites.
 We therefore choose centers coinciding with lattice sites as odd integers $c_k$, and centers located between two sites as even integers.
 The center coordinates map to lattice sites via $\bm j = \bigl(\tfrac{c_x+1}{2},\tfrac{c_y+1}{2}\bigr)$, so that $c_k$ takes integer values in the range $1,\dots,2N_k-1$ for $k=x,y$.
 Since each center coordinate pair $(c_k,r_k)$ is chosen such that either both coordinates are even or odd, the sum $c_k+r_k$ and difference $c_k-r_k$ are even integers.
 Therefore, they refer to positions between two lattice sites and give for horizontal/vertical Rydberg chains the right/upper ($c_k+r_k$) and left/lower ($c_k-r_k$) boundary, respectively.
 With this, we enforce the boundary conditions that Rydberg chains are not allowed to exceed the lattice, and require